 In April 2009, New Valley's subsidiary entered into a settlement agreement with Lennar Corporation, a guarantor of the loan, which requires the guarantor to satisfy its obligations under a completion guaranty by completing improvements to the project in settlement, among other things, of its payment guarantees.
-In addition, the guarantor agreed to pay approximately \$250 in legal fees and \$1,000 of delinquent taxes and penalties and post a letter of credit to secure its construction obligation.
+In addition, the guarantor agreed to pay approximately \$250 in legal fees and \$1,000 of delinquent taxes and penalties and post a letter of credit to secure its construction obligations.
 As a result of this settlement, the Company calculated the fair market value of the investment as of March 31, 2009, utilizing the most recent "as is" appraisal of the collateral and the value of the completion guaranty less estimated costs to dispose of the property.
 Based on these estimates, the Company determined that the fair market value was less than the carrying amount of the mortgage receivable at March 31, 2009 by approximately \$5,000.
 Accordingly, a charge of \$5,000 was recorded during the three months ended March 31, 2009, which resulted in the loan being carried at its net basis of \$12,704 as of March 31, 2009.

 On April 15, 2009 New Valley completed the foreclosure process and on April 16, 2009, took title to the collateral.
-In June 2009, the Company received \$500 from Lennar Corporation pursuant to the settlement agreement.
-The assets have been classified as an "Investment in real estate", and were carried on the Company's condensed consolidated balance sheet at \$12,204 as of June 30, 2009.
+In June 2009, the Company received \$500 from the guarantor pursuant to the settlement agreement.
+The